 Audi Q5 55 TFSI e quattro – PHEV with predictive operating strategy

-Particularly quiet and with zero local emissions in the city, with high range on long-distance trips or sportily dynamic with the combined power of the combustion engine and the electric motor: the Audi Q5 55 TFSI e quattro** intelligently manages a number of versatile drive modes.
-The concept is designed so that customers can do the lion’s share of their daily driving electrically.
+Quiet and with zero local emissions in the city, with long ranges on long-distance trips, or sporty and dynamic with the combined power of the TFSI and the electric motor: The driving modes for the Audi Q5 Sportback 55 TFSI e quattro** are versatile and intelligent.
+The concept is designed so that the driver can cover the majority of their daily routes on electric power.
+They can decide freely whether and how they wish to intervene in the interaction between the two motors; to do so, they can choose between four operating modes.

-Besides Hybrid mode, the driver can also choose between EV and Battery Hold modes.
-In EV mode, the car is driven exclusively electrically as long as the driver does not depress the accelerator past a variable, perceptible pressure point.
-EV mode is the base setting each time the vehicle is started.
-In Battery Hold mode, battery capacity is held at the current level.
+Aside from the hybrid operating mode, the driver can choose between three further modes.
+In EV mode – the basic setting every time the vehicle is started – the car is driven exclusively electrically as long as the driver does not depress the accelerator past a variably perceptible pressure point.
+In Hold mode, battery capacity is held at the current level.
+In Charge mode, the drive management system increases the amount of energy in the battery with the aid of the internal combustion engine.
+As it does during recuperation, the electric engine then works as a generator, charging the drive battery.